DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_wing.md

 - Open VS Code.
 From the left panel, click `Extensions`, then search for `Remote SSH` by Microsoft and click `Install`.

 - After installing Remote SSH, set up the SSH connection: (1) Click the blue `Open a Remote Window` button in the lower-left corner of VS Code.
-(2) In the pop up window on the top, select `Connect to Host`, then choose `+ Add New SSH Host`.
+(2) In the pop-up window on the top, select `Connect to Host`, then choose `+ Add New SSH Host`.
 (3) In the pop-up window, enter your SSH command, for example: `ssh my_user_name@nova.its.iastate.edu`.
 (4) When prompted, select the SSH configuration file to update (choose `~/.ssh/config` or similar).

 - Once the SSH configuration is complete, click `Connect to Host` again and select your newly added host (e.g., `nova.its.iastate.edu`).
 You will be prompted to enter your password and, if applicable, a verification code to log in to the HPC.